digital-asset/daml/docs/source/getting-started/path-variables.rst

 First, you need to figure out whether you are running Bash or zsh.
 To do that, open a Terminal and run::

-        echo $SHELL - $0
+        echo $SHELL

-This should return either ``/bin/bash - bash``, in which case you are running Bash, or ``/bin/zsh - -zsh``, in which case you are running zsh.
+This should return either ``/bin/bash``, in which case you are running Bash, or ``/bin/zsh``, in which case you are running zsh.
 We provide instructions for both, but you only need to follow the instructions for the one you are using.

 If you get any other output, you have a non-standard setup.
 If you're not sure how to set up environment variables in your setup, please come and ask on the